 For our soul has been humbled to the dust, our belly has cleaved to the ground.

-Arise, O Lord, for our help, and redeem us for thy name’s sake.
+Arise, O Lord, help us, and redeem us for the sake of thy name.

 Psalm 44

 For the end of the struggle, in alternating verses, concerning instruction for the sons of Korah, an ode about the Beloved